jacksonrodri/vote_abroad/content/en/faqs/10-i’m-filling-out-my-form-how-do-i-know-if-i-should-choose-“intend-to-return”-or-that-“my-return-is-uncertain”.md

 ---
 title: >-
-  I'm filling out my form, how do I choose between "Inten to return?" or "My return is uncertain"?
+  I'm filling out my form, how do I choose between "Intend to return?" or "My return is uncertain"?
 categories:
   - category: Registration Process